Friday, March 25, 2022

 Our voice is a very valuable resource and most of us rely on it for daily activities.
 Because of that, sometimes we can oversee the importance of good maintenance of the voice and we can end up taking it for granted.
-Every year, on 16th of April, it is celebrated World Voice Day, a global movement that aims to demonstrate that voice really matters.
+Every year, on the 16th of April, it is celebrated World Voice Day, a global movement that aims to demonstrate that voice matters.

-The strategy behind World Voice Day is to organise a global celebration in terms of an impressive multitude of voice and vocal events, in as many countries as possible, from New Zealand all the way to America and Hawaii.
-Because we understand that a functioning voice is highly significant to quality of life, we have gathered the following 5 simple tips, to help you maintain good vocal hygiene:
+The strategy behind World Voice Day is to organise a global celebration in terms of an impressive multitude of voice and vocal events, in as many countries as possible, from New Zealand to America and Hawaii.
+Because we understand that a functioning voice is highly significant to the quality of life, we have gathered the following 5 simple tips, to help you maintain good vocal hygiene:

 1. Find the right tone

 It is recommended that we talk at a low to moderate volume.
-Whispering, shouting or screaming can actually traumatise our voice, by adding extra strain to the vocal cords.
+Whispering, shouting or screaming can traumatise our voice, by adding extra strain to the vocal cords.
 This means that sometimes you may have to find different strategies to help you communicate, in situations where there is too much background noise or in a silent environment.

 2. Make sure you drink enough water

-You may be tired of hearing this all day, but it is not an overstatement to say that water is vital for a good vocal hygiene.
+You may be tired of hearing this all day, but it is not an overstatement to say that water is vital for good vocal hygiene.
 A proper level of water intake helps maintain the lubricating mucus on your vocal cords thin, creating the perfect conditions for them to work.

 3. Abstain from clearing your throat

 Even if it doesn’t feel like a bad habit, the constant clearing of your throat is extremely traumatic to the vocal cords.
 Excessive throat clearing leads to great wear and tear and puts additional strain on the vocal cords, as they are ‘bashed’ together during this action.
 Even more, this habit can produce excessive mucous and the result will only be a further need to clear your throat.